fenago/apache-tomcat/lab_guides/md/Lab_4.md

 In this lab, you’ll set up Apache as a basic reverse proxy using the `mod_proxy` extension to redirect incoming connections to one or several backend servers running on the same network.
-This lab uses a sample applcation that was deployed using tomcat in previous lab.
+This lab uses a sample application that was deployed using tomcat in previous lab.

 **Steps:**